algorandfoundation/beaker/README.md

 The `handler` decorator accepts several other parameters:

 - `method_config` - See the PyTeal definition for more, but tl;dr it allows you to specify which OnCompletes may handle different modes (call/create/none/all)
-- `read_only` - Really just a place holder until arc22 is merged
+- `read_only` - Mark a method as callable with no fee (using dryrun or view, place holder until arc22 is merged)
 - `resolvable` - To provide hints to the caller for how to resolve a given input if there is a specific value that should be passed